Rob MacCachren: 1990s

 MacCachren won HDRA/SCORE's 7S and mini metal classes again in 1991 and was nominated for their Driver of the Year award.
-He competed in the final season of the Mickey Thompson Entertainment Group (MTEG) Grand National Sport Trucks Series in 1994.
+He competed in the final season of the Mickey Thompson Entertainment Group (MTEG) Grand National Sport Trucks in 1994.
 The same season he became the first Desert Trophy Truck Champion for Venable Racing.
 He followed up the championship by winning MTEG's first Thunder Truck championship in 1995.
 At SODA's nationally televised events, he took the Governor's Cup at Crandon en route to winning the Class 4 season championship for 4-wheel-drive Trophy Trucks.
 He also won SNORE's Class 1 / 2 1600 buggy championship, set the qualifying record for CORR's Borg Warner World Championship race, and won CORR's Winter Series championship.
 By that time CORR had replaced SODA as the top short course in the nation.
 In 1999, he won the BorgWarner World Championship race at Crandon.

 In 1994, MacCachren competed in four NASCAR SuperTruck Series exhibition races for Venable Racing, winning at Portland Speedway.
 With Venable, he also competed at Tucson Raceway Park in the Winston West Series, finishing 14th.